 Carbon black offers conductive properties and is widely used in various applications in electronic parts.

-How we see colors and how they influence our lives could be more complicated because of the friction behind color perception.
+Because of the friction behind color perception, how we see colors and how they influence our lives could be more complicated.
 A number of physics principles are involved in how we see colors and how they affect our color perception, such as wavelengths of energy, reflections, and signals that zap back and forth between the brain and the eyes.

-ROYGBIV is a great example of different colors with different wavelengths that you might have been taught in your school.
-This pattern represents energy wavelengths, where red tends to have the longest wavelength, whereas violet is known for the shortest wavelength.
+ROYGBIV is an excellent example of different colors with different wavelengths that you might have been taught in school.
+This pattern represents energy wavelengths, where red has the longest wavelength, whereas violet is known for the shortest wavelength.

 When sunlight comes into contact with an object, some materials absorb specific wavelengths, while some wavelengths that are not absorbed are reflected.
 When this reflected light reaches our eyes, we perceive the reflected wavelengths as colors.